Tiger Woods had five different drugs in system during DUI arrest

 "I realize now it was a mistake to do this without medical assistance," he said.
 "I am continuing to work with my doctors, and they feel I've made significant progress."

 He added that he recently spoke to his doctor about his lower back after getting another surgery in April, and that it is on its way to healing.
-Since his arrest on Memorial Day near his home in Jupiter, Woods has not detailed his plans for his future in golf.
+Since his arrest on Memorial Day near his home in Palm Beach County, Woods has not detailed his plans for his future in golf.

 But he has slowly returned to social media.
 He tweeted a picture of himself free diving for lobster earlier this month, responded in another tweet that he has not gotten back together with his ex-girlfriend, personal stylist Kristin Smith, and on Monday night, shared a photo of himself with 2017 PGA Championship winner Justin Thomas.